-A first-time homebuyer in Missouri is defined as any family or individual who has never owned a home, or has not owned a home in the past three years.
+A first-time homebuyer in Missouri is defined as any family or individual who has never owned a home or has not owned a home in the past three years.
 Most of the state and local programs described below, however, aren’t restricted to first-time homebuyers.
-The emphasis is on helping homebuyers with low to moderate incomes, veterans and repeat buyers purchasing a home in a targeted area.
+The emphasis is on helping homebuyers with low to moderate incomes, veterans, and repeat buyers purchase a home in a targeted area.

 Statewide Homeownership Assistance Programs

 The Missouri Housing Development Commission (MHDC) operates a series of statewide homebuyer programs tailored to help first-time homebuyers, repeat homebuyers and military veterans.
 Here’s a closer look at each program’s details, how to apply, and some of the fine print.

 The First Place Homebuyer Program is MHDC’s flagship program, providing first-time homebuyers with a 30-year fixed-rate mortgage that’s set at lower-than-market interest rates.
 If you’re a repeat homebuyer, you can also apply for a First Place loan if you haven’t owned a home in the past three years, you’re buying a home in a targeted area in the state or you’re a qualifying veteran.

 To be eligible for a First Place loan, you must have a credit score of 620, although this varies depending on your lender and mortgage type.
 You also must meet purchase price and household income limits, and you must occupy the home you’re buying within 60 days of closing.
 Borrowers also need to work with one of the MHDC’s participating lenders.

 Visit the First Place program site for full details.
 The MHDC also has a brochure that outlines purchase price limits, household income limits and any other stipulations homebuyers will need to follow to qualify.